-5 Delicious & Healthy Recipes to Feed a Family For Under $20
+5 Delicious & Cheap Family Meals For Under $20

 It is amazing how much money goes into the food portion of a family budget.
 No matter how much you try, it just doesn’t seem like you can keep those growing kids full – and it can sometimes feel like you need to take out a small loan just for the groceries!
-For most families, it’s a struggle between feeding good, healthy meals to your family and going for what’s cheap (and usually easier).
-But sometimes it’s hard to find healthy recipes for under $20.
+For most families, it’s a struggle between feeding good, healthy meals to your family and going for a cheap family meal that’s much easier but not as nutritious.

 Well, we’re here to tell you that you can feed your family for less than you think.
-With a little menu planning and perhaps taking advantage of sales, you can start saving money on that huge portion of your budget with our cheap family meal suggestions!
+With a little menu planning and perhaps taking advantage of supermarket sales, you can start saving money on that portion of your budget with our cheap family meal suggestions!

 1. Asian Beef and Rice Bowls

-This quick meal is sure to be a hit with everyone in the family, and it’s healthy!
-Add in a side of steamed or roasted broccoli, and you’ll have an awesome, cheap family dinner ready in under 20 minutes.
+This quick, family dinner recipe is sure to be a hit with everyone around the table, and best of all, it’s healthy!
+Add in a side of steamed or roasted broccoli, and you’ll have an awesome, cheap family meal ready in under 20 minutes.

 - ½ tbsp olive oil